Secured Lending Comparative Guide

 12.4 Will foreign judgments or arbitral awards be enforced in your jurisdiction?
 If so, how?

-- The arbitration agreement was not valid under the law to which the parties subjected it or, failing any indication thereon, under the law of the country where the award was made;

-- The party was not given proper notice of the appointment of the arbitrator or the arbitration proceedings, or was otherwise unable to present its case;

-- The award deals with a difference not contemplated by or not falling within the terms of the Foreign Arbitral Awards Enforcement Act submission to arbitration or contains decisions on matters beyond the scope of the submission to arbitration;
+- the award "deals with a difference not contemplated by or not falling within the terms of the submission to arbitration, or it contains decisions on matters beyond the scope of the submission to arbitration";

-- The composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties or, failing such agreement, with the law of the country in which the arbitration took place; or

-- The award has not yet become binding on the parties, or has been set aside or suspended by a competent authority of the country in which, or under the law of which, it was made.
+- the award "has been set aside or suspended by a competent authority of the country in which, or under the law of which, that award was made";

-- the award is in respect of a matter that is not capable of settlement by arbitration; or
+- the "subject matter" of the dispute is not "capable of settlement by arbitration" under that country's law; or

-- it would be contrary to public policy of the Cayman Islands to recognise or enforce the award.

 13 Trends and predictions